 - Dispute resolution hearing – at this hearing, the aim is to narrow any outstanding issues.
 It comes after the preparation of a Cafcass report or parenting programme.
 If possible, this is treated as the final hearing.

 - Final hearing – the judge will consider the evidence and will give a judgement as to the final outcome.

-When going through a difficult time, you need to know that the person who’s going to be giving you advice will do so sensitively and that they know what they’re talking about.
+When going through a difficult time, you want to be sure the person who’s going to be giving you advice will do so sensitively and know what they’re talking about.

 Our divorce solicitors are recognised as experts in their field.
 We're ranked as a Band 2 firm by leading legal directory Chambers & Partners for our "strong matrimonial team".
 The Legal 500 notes our "extremely experienced team of family lawyers", with our head of team, Caroline Ryan recommended as being "as good, if not better, than the experts in large London firms".